harvester/docs/docs/settings/storagenetwork/manual.md

 ### Step 4: Check all Longhorn Volumes are detached

-- Please check Longhorn Volumes states are detached
+- Please check Longhorn Volumes states are detached.
-- If there is still any attached volume, please wait for some monents and re-check it again before do next step
+- If there is still any attached volume, please wait for some monents and re-check it again before doing the next step.

 ```bash
 kubectl get -A volume
 ```

-- You could check with the following command, should get empty result.
+- You could check with the following command, and should get an empty result.

 ```bash
 kubectl get -A volume | grep attached